369th Infantry Regiment (United States): 369th Regiment Military Band

 The 369th Regiment "Hellfighters Band" was relied upon not only in battle but also for morale.
-So by the end of their tour, they became one of the most famous military bands throughout Europe.
+So, by the end of their tour, they became one of the most famous military bands throughout Europe.
 They followed the 369th overseas and were highly regarded and known for being able to immediately boost morale.
 While overseas the 369th Regiment made up less than 1% of the soldiers deployed but was responsible for over 20% of the territory of all the land assigned to the United States.
-During the war the 369th's regimental band (under the direction of James Reese Europe) became famous throughout Europe.
-It introduced the until-then unknown music called jazz to British, French and other European audiences.
+During the war the 369th's regimental band (under the direction of James Reese Europe) became famous throughout Europe by introducing the until-then unknown music called jazz to the British, French and other European audiences.

 At the end of the war, the 369th returned to New York City, and on 17 February 1919, paraded through the city.
 This day became an unofficial holiday of sorts for all of Harlem.
 Many black school children were dismissed from school so that they could attend the parade.
 With the addition of many adults there were thousands of people that lined the streets to see the 369th Regiment: the parade began on Fifth Avenue at 61st Street, proceeded uptown past ranks of white bystanders, turned west on 110th Street, and then turned onto Lenox Avenue, and marched into Harlem, where black New Yorkers packed the sidewalks to see them.
 The parade became a marker of African American service to the nation, a frequent point of reference for those campaigning for civil rights.
 There were multiple parades that took place throughout the nation, many of these parades included all black regiments, including the 370th from Illinois.
 Then in the 1920s and 1930s, the 369th was a regular presence on Harlem's streets, each year marching through the neighborhood from their armory to catch a train to their annual summer camp, and then back through the neighborhood on their return two weeks later.

 Tap dancer and actor Bill Robinson is frequently claimed to have been the drum major for the regimental band during the homecoming parade on Fifth Avenue upon the 369th's return from overseas.
 This has however been questioned as it is not mentioned in either his biography by Jim Haskins or the biography of James Europe.

-Coast Artillery

-After World War I, the regiment was spread out throughout New York and still maintained some military exercises.
-In 1924, they were reorganized as the 369th Coast Artillery (Antiaircraft) Regiment.
-They were then deployed to Hawaii and parts of the West Coast.

-Constituted in the New York National Guard as 369th Coast Artillery (AA) (United States Army Coast Artillery Corps) on 11 October 1921 as follows: